wharfkit/website/src/lib/docs/AccountKit/LinkAuthMethod.md

 category: AccountKit
 published: true
 order: 9
-requiresReview: true
 ---

 # Linkauth

-The `linkAuth` method provides a way for an Antelope account owner to limit an account permission to being able to execute specific smart contract actions.
+The `linkAuth` method provides a way for an Antelope account owner to limit an account permission so that it's only able to execute specific smart contract actions.
 It returns an [Action](/docs/antelope/action) instance that can be signed and executed on-chain using the `SessionKit` [Transact](/docs/session-kit/transact) method.

 ## Usage